The “Structural Variant Crying Club” is pleased to announce the 4th round of Structural Variants in the Cloud Hackathon!

 - Quality assessment in large cohorts

-Working groups of eight to ten individuals were formed into five to eight teams.
-These teams built pipelines to analyze large datasets within a cloud infrastructure.
-The projects were unveiled before the hackathon starts, and built off of previous NCBI hackathons and community projects.
+Working groups of five to six individuals will be formed into five to eight teams.
+These teams will build pipelines to analyze large datasets within a cloud infrastructure.
+The projects will be unveiled before the hackathon starts, and will build off of previous NCBI-style hackathons and community projects.

-After a brief organizational session, teams spent four days addressing a challenging set of scientific problems related to a group of datasets.
-Participants analyzed and combined datasets in order to work on these problems.
-Throughout the four days, we came together to discuss progress on each of the topics, bioinformatics best practices, coding styles, etc.
+After a brief organizational session, teams will spend four days addressing a challenging set of scientific problems related to a group of datasets.
+Participants will analyze and combine datasets in order to work on these problems.
+Throughout the four days, we will come together to discuss progress on each of the topics, bioinformatics best practices, coding styles, etc.

-All pipelines and other scripts, software, and programs generated in this hackathon were added to a public GitHub repository designed for that purpose (github.com/NCBI-Hackathons).
+All pipelines and other scripts, software, and programs generated in this hackathon will be added to a public GitHub repository designed for that purpose (github.com/collaborativebioinformatics).